Matching Algorithms for Causal Inference with Multiple Treatments: Matching algorithms

 \subsection{Extensions to VM}

-We examine several variations of VM that attempt to address its limitations.
-These include using two matches for each unit (e.g., 1:2:2 matching for $Z=3$) (VM2), omitting the caliper in step 3(b) (VMnc), performing matching without replacement in step 3(b) (VMnr), using fuzzy clustering instead of $k$-means clustering in step 3(a) (VMF), and using the Mahalanobis distance of $\left\{\text{logit}(\hat{r}(t,\mathbf{X})),\text{logit}(\hat{r}(t',\mathbf{X}))\right\}$ in step 3(b) (KM and KMnc).
+We examine several variations of VM that attempt to address the limitations described in Section~\ref{subsec:vm}.
+To address the first limitation, we examined VM with two matches for each unit (e.g., 1:2:2 matching for $Z=3$) (VM2), and VM using matching without replacement in step 3(b) (VMnr).
+To address the second limitation, we examined omitting the caliper in step 3(b) (VMnc).
+To address the third limitation of VM, we examined using the Mahalanobis distance of $\left\{\text{logit}(\hat{r}(t,\mathbf{X})),\text{logit}(\hat{r}(t',\mathbf{X}))\right\}$ in step 3(b) with and without a caliper (KM and KMnc).
+To address the fourth limitation of VM, we used fuzzy clustering instead of $k$-means clustering in step 3(a) (VMF).
+To address limitations 2-4 simultaneously, we combined fuzzy clustering in step 3(a) with the Mahalanobis distance of $\left\{\text{logit}(\hat{r}(t,\mathbf{X})),\text{logit}(\hat{r}(t',\mathbf{X}))\right\}$in Step 3(b) with and without a caliper (FM and FMnc).

-In contrast to $k$-means clustering which assigns units to only one cluster, fuzzy clustering assigns each unit a probability to be part of a cluster.
+In contrast to $k$-means clustering which assigns units to only one cluster, fuzzy clustering assigns each unit a probability to be in a cluster.
 A common fuzzy clustering algorithm is the fuzzy $c$-means clustering algorithm \cite{bezdek-84}.
 With $K$ clusters, the $c$-means algorithm minimizes the generalized least-squared errors functional

 where $m$ is a predefined weighting component, $U=[u_{ik}]$ is a fuzzy $c$-partition of a matrix $\mathbf{V}$, and $v=(v_{1},\dots,v_{K})$ is a vector of centers.
-Complete fuzzy clustering occurs when each unit has equal membership for all clusters (i.e., each membership coefficient is $1/K$), and hard clustering occurs when each unit has a membership coefficient of 1 for one of the clusters.
+Complete fuzzy clustering occurs when each unit has equal membership for all clusters (i.e., each membership coefficient is $1/K$), and a hard clustering occurs when each unit has a membership coefficient of 1 for one of the clusters.

 We consider several procedures to match units when using fuzzy clustering.
-First, we modify VM such that we classify all units using fuzzy clustering on the logit transform of $\hat{R}_{t,t'}(\mathbf{X})$.
+First, we modify VM such that we classify all units using fuzzy clustering on $\text{logit}(\hat{R}_{t,t'}(\mathbf{X}))$.
 Because fuzzy clustering does not explicitly assign a cluster to any unit, we assign a unit to cluster $k\in K$ if its membership coefficient for that cluster is at least $1/K$.
 Units assigned to multiple clusters can be matched to other units that share at least one cluster with them.
-Second, we examined matching on the Mahalanobis distance of $\left\{\text{logit}(\hat{r}(t,\mathbf{X})),\text{logit}(\hat{r}(t',\mathbf{X}))\right\}$, within fuzzy clusters of $\hat{R}_{t,t'}(\mathbf{X})$.
+Second, we examined matching on the Mahalanobis distance of $\left\{\text{logit}(\hat{r}(t,\mathbf{X})),\text{logit}(\hat{r}(t',\mathbf{X}))\right\}$, within fuzzy clusters of $\text{logit}(\hat{R}_{t,t'}(\mathbf{X}))$.
 Third, we examined the effect of a caliper on these matching procedures.